soxofaan/containing/README.md

-However, once you want to check more complex situations (e.g. multiple keys or nested structures), `containing` will make things a lot easier.
+However, once you want to check more complex situations (e.g. multiple keys or nested structures), `pytest-containing` will make things a lot easier.